-The first census since Brexit will be happening on 21 March this year in England and Wales.
-We think this is the ideal opportunity to send a clear message that despite everything that’s happened over the past five years we still identify as European – and we always will.
+The first census after Brexit took place on 21 March 2021 in England and Wales.
+It was the ideal opportunity to send a clear message that despite everything that’s happened over the past five years we still identify as European – and we always will.

 New campaign priorities announced